SysBioOncology/SPoTLIghT/README.md

 4. Predicting tile-level cell type abundances using the multi-task models
 5. Compute spatial features using the tile-level cell type abundances

-> The building of the cell type models have only been tested using fresh frozen (FF) slides for the TCGA-SKCM dataset (melanoma) as described in the paper, for which the models are provided [here](assets/TF_models).
+> The training of the cell type models have been perfomed using fresh frozen (FF) slides for the TCGA-SKCM dataset (melanoma) as described in the paper.
+The trained models are provided [here](assets/TF_models).

 See also the figures below.